Published date: June 07, 2021

 It's important to recognize the signs of a more severe allergic reaction, such as difficulty breathing or trouble swallowing.
 If you know your child is allergic, always have an epinephrine auto-injector nearby (and make sure it’s not expired).

-Hospital emergency rooms treated about 10,000 firework-related injuries in 2019.
-Nearly half of those hurt were people under the age of 20.
 If you celebrate the Fourth of July with a bang, protect your kids.
-Never let young kids light fireworks or hold bottle rockets or sparklers.
+Never let young children light fireworks or hold bottle rockets or sparklers.
 Sparklers can reach temperatures of up to 1800°F in seconds!

 Arkansas Children’s is by your side, keeping your family healthy and safe this summer.
 Download our app to keep our Symptom Checker, and first aid tools close at hand.